austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Continued to work on learnyoumongo exercises.
 Completed 5/9 exercises.

 **Thoughts**: I think I am in another working lull.
 I need to focus and put in the hours.

+### Day 64: September 28, 2017

+**Today's Progress**: Completed learnyoumongo

+**Thoughts**: Completed my goals for September!
+Next steps are to start the FCC API projects, then make CodeClub contributions, then complete final project for cs50.
+I have a long month ahead of me...